ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - can last 7sec
     - Info:
       - Effects a 5×5×4 area around the player.
-      - Afflicts *Instant Damage I* and *Blindness* to all entities within the area every second.
+      - Afflicts *Instant Damage I* and *Blindness* (10sec) to all entities within the area every second.
 Does not effect the player.
       - Drastically reduces the speed of the player while being cast.
     - *A corrupted form of a supportive spell, twisted to afflict those with harm.*
-2. Ether Spark
+2. Etheric Spark
     - Stats:
       - instant cast
       - 1.5sec cooldown